How Much Does It Cost to Build a Pickleball Court in 2026?

 Seating And Shading Options

-Comfort matters!
+Comfort is important.
 Bench seating starts at $150.
-Custom spectator seating can touch $1,000+.
-Shade structures protect players and guests from the sun.
-These come in various styles, with prices starting near $500, scaling up with size and design.
+Custom seating can reach $1,000+.
+Shade structures start near $500, rising with size.

 1. Bleachers for spectators